LucaMacesanu/BookWyrm/README.md

 # BookWyrm
-Finding the bets ordering site for books given ISBN
+Given a shopping list of ISBNs optimize the ordering process as much as possible.